VicDario/petva-backend/README.md

             "description": "some description",
             "doctor_name": "some doctor_name"
         }

+        returns:   201 if the surgery was added
 ### Clinic
 - `[POST] /api/clinic/register` Register a clinic in the database.

     JSON body must have this data to register a clinic:

         {
             "email": "some email",
             "name": "some name",
             "address": "some address",
             "phone": "some phone",
             "password": "some password"
         }

+        returns:    409 if the email already exists 201 if the clinic was created

 - `[POST] /api/clinic/login` Log in a clinic.

     JSON body must have this data:

         {
             "email": "some email",
             "password": "some password"
         }

+        returns:    401 if email or password is not correct.
+                    201 if clinic is logged in.
 ### Doctors
 - `[POST] /api/doctor/register` Register a doctor in the database.
     JSON body must have this data to register a doctor:

         {
             "email": "some email",
             "name": "some name",
             "lastname": "some lastname",
             "speciality": "some speciality"
             "password": "some password"
         }

+        returns:    409 if the email already exists 201 if the doctor was created

 - `[POST] /api/doctor/login` Log in a doctor.

     JSON body must have this data :

         {
             "email": "some email",
             "password": "some password"
         }

+        returns:    401 if email or password is not correct.
+                    201 if the doctor was logged in.
 ### Fundations
-- `[POST] /api/fundation/register` Register a foundation in the database.
+- `[POST] /api/foundation/register` Register a foundation in the database.

     JSON body must have this data to register: